 Years ago as a young child, around the age of 5, I remember looking up at the night sky and dreaming of someday going there.
 I didn’t know how and I didn’t know when but I knew that I would go to space.

-My outreach work may not make me an astronaut, yet it is incredibly important work and a big part of my own journey to Mars.
-As an advocate for space and dreaming big I work to inspire the many kids and adults who have a dream but aren’t sure if they should move forward with it.
-Every time someone sends me a message or approaches me after a talk of mine, and they tell me I’ve inspired them, I am incredibly inspired as well to continue to reach for my own Mars.
+My outreach work may not help me to become an astronaut, but it is incredibly important work and a big part of my own journey to Mars.
+As an advocate for space, STEM and dreaming big I work to inspire the many kids and adults who have a dream but aren’t sure if they should move forward with it.
+Every time someone sends me a message or approaches me after I speak, to tell me I’ve inspired them, I am incredibly inspired to continue to reach for my own Mars.
 I am endlessly grateful for people’s willingness to share their own dreams and reach for their own Mars.

 We are the Mars Generation, and we are ready.